Juan-Mateos/comp_sci_gender_bias/comp_sci_gender_bias/pipeline/README.md

 :warning: Running this will overwrite previous results, which may contain manually grouped clusters.
 It is not advised to run this step unless you plan to revise the cluster categories.

+If this step is run, the process for grouping the clusters can be found and used in the notebook, `comp_sci_gender_bias/analysis/sentence_cluster_inspection.ipynb`.

 To split the course descriptions (scraped by Nesta) into sentences, vectorise the sentences and cluster them, run:

 ```bash